Polanco

 Polanco is a neighborhood in the Miguel Hidalgo borough of Mexico City.
 Polanco is an affluent colonia, noted for its luxury shopping along Presidente Masaryk Avenue, the most expensive street in Mexico, as well as for the numerous prominent cultural institutions located within the neighborhood.

 Originally a residential area of large single-family homes, the land use of the neighborhood began to change in the second half of the 20th century.
 Particularly after the 1985 Mexico City earthquake, the former residences were replaced by commercial properties and high rise buildings.
 Today, Polanco is best known as a shopping district.

-Polanco is often called the "Beverly Hills of Mexico", having one of the country's densest concentrations of luxury shopping, with the most upscale restaurants, high-net-worth individuals, upscale hotels, and diplomatic missions and embassies.
+Polanco is known for having one of the country's densest concentrations of luxury shopping, with the most upscale restaurants, high-net-worth individuals, upscale hotels, and diplomatic missions and embassies.
 It is one of the most expensive real estate markets in Latin America.